maarten-pennings/SevenSegment-over-Serial/firmware/readme.md

 Using SFRs (Special Function Registers) means accessing hardware registers that control the IO pins.
 Instead of calling `digitalWrite()`, we call `PORTC=...`.
-Not only saves this the function call overhead, more importantly, with one write to PORTC, we set up to 8 IO pins in one go.
+Not only saves this the function call overhead, more importantly, with one write to `PORTC`, we set up to 8 IO pins in one go.
 See the [datasheet](https://ww1.microchip.com/downloads/en/DeviceDoc/ATmega48P_88P_168P-DS40002065A.pdf?page=102) at page 102.